diodechain/website/_posts/2026-02-12-diode-collab-a-secure-discord-alternative.md

 ## The Bottom Line

-Privacy shouldn’t be optional.
+Privacy should be the default.
 As mainstream platforms tighten identity verification and expand surveillance, Diode Collab restores privacy and control to the user.
-For those that care about security, sovereignty, and autonomy, it’s the clear choice over centralized communication tools.
+For those that care about security, sovereignty, and autonomy, it’s a clear choice over centralized communication tools.

 To explore further please: